Ramankary: History

-During the reign of Chera dynasty that ruled over ancient Kerala, Kuttanad attained an important place in history.
-One of the powerful kings in the dynasty: Cheran Chenguttavan is said to have ruled his vast kingdom from Kuttanad, when it was also a famous centre of Buddhism.
+During the reign of the Chera dynasty that ruled over ancient Kerala, Kuttanad attained an important place in history.
+One of the powerful kings in the dynasty, Cheran Chenguttavan, is said to have ruled his vast kingdom from Kuttanad, when it was also a famous centre of Buddhism.

 Ramankary also has a Dharmashasta (Ayyappa) temple.

 Administration

 Wards

-Ramankary Grama Panchayat comes under Veliyanad Block Panchayat and it is divided into 13 wards.
+Ramankary Grama Panchayat comes under Veliyanad Block Panchayat.
+It is divided into 13 wards.